GhostChild-spectre/GhostChild-spectre.github.io/README.md

 ## Study Plan

 Today, I worked on correctly identifying HTML basic entities, and understanding the distinction between block level and inline elements.
+Here's the distinction one! <a href="elements.html">Block level/inline assignment (MARKDOWN wasn't cooperating)</a>